eNMS-automation/eNMS/docs/views/geographical_view.rst

 Geographical display
 --------------------

-There are three types of geographical displayed available.
+There are three types of geographical displays available.

 2D map
 ******